redfrogsss/attendance-system-nodejs/readme.md

 - [Bootstrap](https://getbootstrap.com/) - the UI solutions of this project.
 - [JQuery](https://jquery.com/) - the client-side programming solutions of this project.
 - [MySQL](https://www.mysql.com/) - the database of this project.

-You can check out [my dirty code in Github](https://github.com/redfrogsss/selfremind) - your feedback are welcome!